junxit/us-congress-code/title-10/chapter-2/sec-118b.md

 ### Effective Date of Repeal

-Repeal of section effective Oct.
+Repeal effective Oct.
 1, 2015, see section 1072(c) of Pub.
 L. 113–291, set out as an Effective Date of 2014 Amendment note under section 118 of this title.

 ### Inclusion of Assessment of Joint Military Training and Force Allocations in Quadrennial Defense Review and National Military Strategy